 Then they grew in two branches.

 The first branch is called Stream Processing.
-These frameworks let users create a query graph connecting user’s code and running the query graph using many machines.
+These frameworks let users create a query graph connecting the user’s code and running the query graph using many machines.
 Examples are Aurora, PIPES, STREAM, Borealis, and Yahoo S4.
 These stream processing architectures focused on scalability.

-Stream Processing frameworks from both these branches were limited to academic research or niche applications such as stock market.
+Stream Processing frameworks from both these branches were limited to academic research or niche applications such as the stock market.
 Stream processing comes back to limelight with Yahoo S4 and Apache Storm.
 It was introduced as “like Hadoop, but real time”.
 It becomes part of the Big data movement.

-If you like to know more about history of stream processing frameworks please read Recent Advancements in Event Processing and Processing flows of information: From data stream to complex event Processing.
+If you like to know more about the history of stream processing frameworks please read Recent Advancements in Event Processing and Processing flows of information: From data stream to complex event Processing.